qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/composer.rst

    exporter = QgsLayoutExporter(layout)
    exporter.exportToPdf(pdf_path, QgsLayoutExporter.PdfExportSettings())

-Use the :meth:`exportToImage() <qgis.core.QgsLayoutExporter.exportToImage>`
+Use :meth:`exportToSvg() <qgis.core.QgsLayoutExporter.exportToSvg>` or :meth:`exportToImage() <qgis.core.QgsLayoutExporter.exportToImage>`
-in case you want to export to an image instead of a PDF file.
+in case you want to export to respectively an SVG or image file instead of a PDF file.

 Exporting a layout atlas
 ------------------------